Deep Impact (spacecraft): Media coverage

 The impact was a substantial news event reported and discussed online, in print, and on television.
 There was a genuine suspense because experts held widely differing opinions over the result of the impact.
 Various experts debated whether the Impactor would go straight through the comet and out the other side, would create an impact crater, would open up a hole in the interior of the comet, and other theories.
 However, twenty-four hours before impact, the flight team at JPL began privately expressing a high level of confidence that, barring any unforeseen technical glitches, the spacecraft would intercept Tempel 1.
 One senior personnel member stated "All we can do now is sit back and wait.
 Everything we can technically do to ensure impact has been done."
 In the final minutes as the Impactor hit the comet, more than 10,000 people watched the collision on a giant movie screen at Hawaii's Waikīkī Beach.

 Experts came up with a range of soundbites to summarize the mission to the public.
 Iwan Williams of Queen Mary University of London, said "It was like a mosquito hitting a 747.
 What we've found is that the mosquito didn't splat on the surface; it's actually gone through the windscreen."

-One day after the impact, Marina Bay, a Russian astrologer, sued NASA for US$300 million for the impact which "ruin[ed] the natural balance of forces in the universe."
+One day after the impact, Marina Bay, a Russian astrologer, sued NASA for US$300 million for having "ruin[ed] the natural balance of forces in the universe."
 Her lawyer asked the public to volunteer to help in the claim by declaring "The impact changed the magnetic properties of the comet, and this could have affected mobile telephony here on Earth.
 If your phone went down this morning, ask yourself Why? and then get in touch with us."
 On August 9, 2005, the Presnensky Court of Moscow ruled against Bay, although she did attempt to appeal the result.
 One Russian physicist said that the impact had no effect on Earth and "the change to the orbit of the comet after the collision was only about 10 cm (3.9 in)."